 Before getting back on the road, we stopped into the Little Dutch Restaurant for lunch.
 Apparently it is now a Greek restaurant but it ran by a bunch of sweet older Asian ladies.
 Their Reuben was good but I could eat that creamed spinach every day until I die.

 Rose Center Museum, Panther Creek State Park, and Cherokee Dam are on my list for the next visit to Morristown.

 See how many barn quilts (we call them hex signs where I’m from) you can find in Greene County and along Highway 11 as part of the Appalachian Quilt Trail while you are in the area.

-Follow me to Historic Rogersville, and don’t forget to subscribe!
+Follow me to Historic Rogersville or Greeneville, and don’t forget to subscribe!

 © Copyright Fernwehtun, 2015- Current.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Fernwehtun and Fernwehtun.com with appropriate and specific direction to the original content.